 - make neon or illuminated (LED) signs

 - put signs onto a variety of surfaces, including billboards, vehicles and buildings

 - seal finished surfaces with a chemical spray and clear vinyl

 - prepare quotes.

 Skills and knowledge

-- knowledge of paints and solvents, and how they react on different surfaces
+- paints and solvents, and how they react on different surfaces

-- practical abilities – for putting up scaffolding and signs.
+- how to put up scaffolding and signs.

 Signmakers who run their own companies also need business and marketing skills.